A reader recently asked whether his wife needs to register to file a tax return, even though no tax is due on her dividend income.

 You can find out more about how dividends are taxed here.

-However, just because no tax is due in a given tax year, does this mean that you have no obligation to tell the tax authorities that dividends have been received?
+However, just because no tax is due in a given tax year, does this mean you have no obligation to tell HMRC that dividends have been received?

 All company directors are obliged to complete a tax return each year, regardless of income, and there are many other scenarios when you should complete a return.